visualitypl/jsonapi_parameters/README.md

-# JsonApiParameters
+# JsonApi::Parameters
-Short description and motivation.
+Simple JSON:API compliant parameters translator.

 ## Usage
 How to use my plugin.